samblenny/ble-keeb-totp-token/README.md

 3. Store secrets in an I2C EEPROM rather than in the CLUE board's flash.
 This makes it so the secrets aren't trivially accessible to a connected computer as USB mass storage files.
-This way, they won't get accidentally sucked into backups, and malware would have to work harder to get access them.
+This way, they won't get accidentally sucked into backups, and malware would have to work harder to access them.

 4. Set DS3231 RTC time from the USB serial console by opening the REPL, importing the `util` module, then calling `util.set_time()`.